 The room and beds were very comfortable, great blackout curtains and we had our own little balcony overlooking the pool.
 There are sea and mountain view rooms available too.
 It felt like we had plenty of space to move about in this 42sqm room

 (We personally recommend to look for rooms/suites over 40sqm if you are travelling with 5).

-At all the Mövenpick hotels we stayed with in Jordan (Stay tuned for more on Petra and the Dead Sea!) you are provided with beautiful Dead Sea beauty products in the bathroom, my skin has never felt softer… We did not get time to try the Zara Spa but definitely next time.
+At all the Mövenpick hotels we stayed at in Jordan (You can see our reviews here for Petra Hotel & Resort and the Dead Sea Resort & Spa) you are provided with beautiful Dead Sea beauty products in the bathroom, my skin has never felt softer… We did not get time to try the Zara Spa but definitely next time.

-Two of the pool areas are dedicated for families.
+Two of the pool areas are dedicated to families.
 One paddle pool depth for small kids and attached to the Dana Kids Club, one deeper pool for all-around family enjoyment, well heated.